RightsandWrongsgit/ARMTEC/theme/olivero.md

 Hover.css

-Potential free image sources -
-	Pexels.com
-unsplash.com/
-upsplash.com

 composer require 'drupal/components:^3.0@beta'
 Could be that the components module may offer some easy style editing via its GUI.
 But you are probably better to stick with direct TWIG and CSS and JS editing.

-MODULES UNIQUE TO BOOTSTRAP THEME DECISION:
-(Theme: Bootstrap Barrio)
-N1ED Module:
-Integrated them editor front-end for Bootstrap 4.
-Think of this is the most integrated CKEditor Plugin available with a ton of widget features.
-And because of the way it is built uniquely for CKEditor itself, it claims NOT to interfere with any of the other customization you might put in that editor (e.g. think about things like entity embedding).

-composer require drupal/n1ed
-drush en n1ed

 Views Bootstrap Module (NOTE: If you use the Bootstrap or Bootstrap Barrio theme):